linedesigner/host-change-with-bat-file/README.md

 # host-change-with-bat-file
-Hosts file will change with a bat file
+This bat file will change your existing hosts file with the hosts_target file